frabjous/open-guide-typesetting-framework/doc/usage.md

 It is usually best to "apply" the bibliography once before the main document is edited, which is why the "Bibliography" block appears before the "Edit document" block.

 The Bibliography section can be reopened later and entries added or changed, and such changes should be applied to the document when next processed.
-However, "re-applying" the bibliography to an already-edited main file may have unexpected results and is probably best avoided except in exceptional circumstances.
+However, "re-applying" the bibliography to an already-edited main file may have unexpected results, and is probably best avoided except in exceptional circumstances.

 ## Edit document